Nearly forgotten Art Deco artist’s ties to historic Versailles Hotel Miami Beach and Norman Rockwell

 Who was McClelland Barclay?

 McClelland Barclay (1891-1943) painted the picture postcard view of the Versailles pool in 1941, the year the hotel opened.
-That was just two years before he was lost at sea in WWII while he was a US Navy Reserve Lieutenant in the South Pacific.
+That was just two years before he was lost at sea in WWII while he was a U.S. Navy Reserve Lieutenant in the South Pacific.

 McClelland Barclay illustrations in advertising and on magazine covers, L: Fisher Body ad, Aug 1928; R: Pictorial Review, cover Sep 1933.